Get creative approved without the version chaos.

 Final_v3_REALLY_final

-Nobody is sure which version the client actually signed off, so the wrong one goes live and the fix eats a day.
+Nobody is sure which version actually got the yes, so the wrong one goes live and the fix eats a day.

 The approval stuck in an inbox

-The asset was sent for sign-off a week ago and nobody chased, so the launch slips and the client blames the agency.
+The asset was sent for sign-off a week ago and nobody chased, so the launch slips and nobody can say which version was final.

 The proofing tool nobody logs into